+Executive Summary 4

+Background 6

+Key findings 9

-Executive Summary Background 6 Next steps 12
+Next steps 12

 Acknowledgement

 ORR would like to dedicate this report to Margaret Hickish MBE, who passed away on 26 January.
 Margaret was a great champion of accessible travel and led the way in developing a more inclusive railway culture.
 A wheelchair user herself, Margaret worked in the field of inclusive design for more than 20 years.
 She was awarded an MBE in 2016 for her services to disabled people.